tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/Demo 使用/GME 高级接口文档_intl_en.md

 ## Advanced Feature APIs

-### Text translation API
+### Text translation APIs

 This API is used to translate text.
-You can translate Chinese text into English.
-After this API is called, the result will be returned through the callback.
-Take the C++ API as an example.
+You can translate a Chinese text into English.
+Call the API to return results through callback.
+Take C++ API for example.

->!This API is only available to allowed users on SDK 291 or later.
-If you want to use it, [submit a ticket](https://console.cloud.tencent.com/workorder/category) for application.
+>!
+This API is only available to allow-list user on SDK 291 version.
+If you need to apply, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).

 #### Function prototype